The Mad Capsule Markets

-The Mad Capsule Markets (originally known as The Mad Capsule Market's and Berrie) were a Japanese band that formed in 1985 and were active until 2006.
+The Mad Capsule Markets (originally known as The Mad Capsule Market's and Berrie) were a Japanese experimental rock band that formed in 1985 and were active until 2006.
 The band became known for their experimental style, which melded various kinds of electronic music and punk rock.

 Biography

 Berrie (1985–1990)

 In 1985, while in high school, vocalist and songwriter Hiroshi Kyono and guitarist Minoru Kojima formed the punk band Berrie.
 One year later, the duo were joined by bassist Takeshi Ueda and drummer "Seto", at which point the quartet began performing at concerts and entering Battle of the Bands competitions.
 The band recorded a three-song demo tape entitled Poison Revolution, which they distributed themselves.
 (Two of these three songs were later re-released on the Speak!!! album.)
 Their popularity in the Japanese underground music scene steadily grew and in 1990 this success earned them a place as the opening act for the Red Hot Chili Peppers.
 However, within months of the performance, drummer "Seto" left the band, and was replaced by Tokyo resident Motokatsu Miyagami.
 In April 1990, Berrie changed its name to The Mad Capsule Market's, purportedly a term for distributors of Betaphenethylamine, a fictional drug from the cyberpunk novel Neuromancer.